 Culture tour to Iran includes visits to graceful attractions dating back to different periods of Iran’s history.
-This article introduces one of the most splendid attractions in Tehran that should not be missed in your travel to Iran: Niavaran Palace.
+This article introduces one of the most splendid attractions and things to do in Tehran that should not be missed in your travel to Iran: Niavaran Palace Complex.

 After the revolution, the palace was conquered by revolutionary forces, however, three years later it was transferred to the Ministry of Culture and Islamic Guidance.
 The complex was opened to the public in 1986 for the first time.

 Its interior design is inspired by Iranian architecture and a touch of modern technology.
 Although the interior decoration and furniture have been designed and implemented by a French group, a stunning combination of Iranian pre and post-Islamic art is evident in it.
 There are some precious paintings by Iranian and foreign artists, valuable French and German dishes, and treasured Iranian carpets all over the place.
 The harmony of carpets and curtains is quite eye-catching.

 The palace is constructed on two floors and a half; the first floor enjoys a great hall for VIP guests and several rooms including a dining room, waiting room halls, and a private cinema.
 The bedrooms of all family members are situated on the second floor, the half-floor was also allocated to Leila, the youngest family member.
 Its architectural design is by Mohsen Foroughi, plaster work has been carried out by Master Abdollahi, mirror work by Master Ali Asghar and tile works by Master Kazempour and Ilia.